francescobianco/mush-mock/README.md

 ## What is this?

 **Mush Mock Registry** is a collection of lightweight mock packages designed for [Mush](https://github.com/javanile/mush).
-Each package simulates the behavior of common CLI tools like `kubectl`, `docker`, or `terraform`—without executing any real side effects.
+Each package simulates the behavior of common CLI tools like `kubectl`, `docker`, or `terraform`; without executing any real side effects.

 These mocks were born from real-world needs during the development and testing of shell-based CI/CD pipelines.
 When you're scripting infrastructure processes, the ability to simulate a tool's behavior can dramatically simplify testing, reduce setup time, and avoid unintended consequences.